-In addition, we have developed a science base to calculate carbon footprints and prepare consistent emission reduction roadmaps.
-Our science base is a robust method for emissions accounting in carbon dioxide equivalent (CO2-eq) terms aligned with the Greenhouse Gas Protocol.
+In addition, we have developed a methodology to calculate carbon footprints and prepare consistent emission reduction roadmaps.
+Our methodology is a robust tool for emissions accounting in carbon dioxide equivalent ("CO2e") terms aligned with the Greenhouse Gas Protocol.
 The data collection is managed centrally through the CEN, using a shared online platform.
-Our reporting is in line with the Global Reporting Initiative (GRI) guidelines, which are set by an international independent standard organization and which aim to enable third parties to assess environmental impact from the activities of the company and its supply chain.
-Furthermore, we have completed the CDP climate change survey in order to gain external validation for our initiatives.
+Our reporting is in line with the Global Reporting Initiative ("GRI") guidelines, which are set by an international independent standard organization and which aim to enable third parties to assess environmental impacts from the activities of the company and its supply chain.
+Furthermore, we have completed the Carbon Disclosure Project (CDP) climate change survey in order to gain external validation for our initiatives.

-Our efforts are aligned with 10 of the United Nations Sustainable Development Goals (United Nations SDGs), with particular emphasis on the following areas: good health and well being, clean water and sanitation, affordable and clean energy, decent work and economic growth, industry, innovation and infrastructure, sustainable cities and communities, responsible consumption and production, climate action, life below water and partnerships for the goals.
+Our efforts are aligned with 10 of the United Nations Sustainable Development, with particular emphasis on the following areas: good health and well-being, clean water and sanitation, affordable and clean energy, decent work and economic growth, industry, innovation and infrastructure, sustainable cities and communities, responsible consumption and production, climate action, life below water and partnerships for the goals.
 In addition to the United Nations SDGs, we also support the 10 principles of the United Nations Global Compact.